 A year later, in 1937, Wian is credited with inventing the double-decker hamburger.
 One night, band members from Chuck Foster's orchestra came in and asked for something different.
 Wian cut a traditional hamburger bun into three horizontal slices and loaded them up with two patties, lettuce, cheese and his special red relish.
 It was a hit.
 Three decades later, McDonald's Big Mac was inspired by the classic Big Boy burger.

 4. Car Culture

 From the start, Bob's Big Boy has been all about the auto.
 At the long, low canopies behind the restaurant, drivers could park and wait for waitresses to take their orders and bring them food.
 Car hop service only ended in 2014.
-Every Friday night, classic car enthusiasts from all over the planet still converge on Bob's, showing off gorgeous vintage hot rods, drag cars and all kind of exotic autos.
-Cruise night dates back to the 1950s and anyone can show up.
-If you want to check out the informal car show, come any Friday night between 5 and 10 p.m.
+Every Friday night, classic car enthusiasts like Jay Leno converge on Bob's, showing off gorgeous vintage hot rods, drag cars and all kind of exotic autos.
+The Classic Car Show dates back to the 1950s and anyone can show up.
+If you want to check out the informal car show, come any Friday night between 4 and 10 p.m.
 It's also a good time to soak up a little history.
 You can talk to the regulars, some of whom have been eating at Bob's for decades.